elinoza/e-learning-platform-fe/README.md

 - **User Registration and Authentication:** Users can securely sign up and log in to their accounts with e-mail or ´Google´.
 - **Course Catalog:** Browse & save courses.
 - **Course Details:** Access comprehensive course information, including video lectures, materials, and instructor details.
-- **Course Details:** Post comments and answers about course videos to discuss with others.
+- **Interaction:** Post comments and answers about course videos to discuss with others.
 - **Progress Tracking:** Track your progress,set and track the weekly completion goal, mark courses as completed.
 - **Personalized Recommendations:** Select the topics based on your interests.
 - **Responsive Design:** Enjoy a seamless experience across devices, from desktop to mobile.